AHMED-ALTAKROURI/ahmed-altakrouri.github.io/content/posts/Clustering Linkedin Profiles.md

 ## Overview:
 {{< justify >}}

-This notebook presents my efforts to construct a simple model with intensive feature extraction, primarily based on Sentence Transformers BERT.
-Despite its simplicity, resting on K-means, there is significant room for model refinement and complexity enhancement.In essence, the algorithm presented below forms an excellent foundational or baseline model for addressing the problem of clustering LinkedIn profiles into similar groups.
+This notebook shows off how I built a simple model that leans heavily on the power of Sentence Transformers BERT to pull out lots of features.
+The model is pretty simple because it's based on K-means, but there's a ton of space to jazz it up and make it more complex.
+Basically, the algorithm I've got going here is a rock-solid starting point for the job of grouping similar LinkedIn profiles together.
 {{< /justify >}}

 Here's a brief rundown of the algorithm: